Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Detailed Experimental Settings

-In our numerical simulation, $\underline{x}$ is also set to 0, and $\overline{x}$ is the nominated load level from the original 141-bus system.
+\textbf{Parameters Setting.} In our numerical simulation, $\underline{x}$ is also set to 0, and $\overline{x}$ is the nominal load level from the original 141-bus system.
 The coefficients of cost functions, $a_i$ and $b_i$, are randomly sampled from the intervals $(0.5,1.5)$ and $(0,5)$, respectively.
 For the voltage penalty, we set $\underline{v}=0.96 \; p.u.$ and $\overline{v}=1.04\; p.u.$.
 The total load to be curtailed is set to $0.15 \;p.u.=1500\; kW$.
-In addition to testing our proposed algorithms, we also compare them with three other algorithms, ZO-MinMax \citep{liu2020min}, ZO-AGP \citep{xu2024derivative}, and stochastic zeroth-order constraint extrapolation (SZO-ConEX) \citep{nguyen2023stochastic}.
-For all tests, we compute $\|\mathfrak{g}(x_k,y_k)\|$ as the stationarity measures.
+In addition to testing our proposed algorithms, we also compare them with three other algorithms, ZO-MinMax, ZOAGP, and stochastic zeroth-order constraint extrapolation (SZO-ConEx).
+For all tests, we compute $\|\mathfrak{g}(x_k,y_k)\|$ as the stationarity measure.
 The constraint violation is measured by $p_c(x)-D$.
-In Table \ref{tab:compare}, the relative error is computed by $(h(x_k)-h^*)/h^*$ based on the optimal objective function value $h^*=0.3841$.
+In Table 2, the relative error is computed by $(h(x_k)-h^*)/h^*$ based on the optimal objective function value $h^*=0.3841$.